 14 Aug When your network stops working, your people stop working

 People often refer to flexible or remote working as ‘working from home’.
 But these people aren’t really working from home.
 The only thing which is physically at home is the individual and their device.
-Most of their work is in fact, taking place in the cloud.
+Most of their work is taking place in the cloud.

 Modern work is collaborative and interactive.
 For many of us, the majority of time spent ‘at work’ is spent interacting by email, instant messenger or conferencing services with other people.
 These communications don’t take place at home or in the office, they take place in the virtual space between these places.